 Just kidding.
 None of that happened.
 Instead, the botnets just keep coming.

 Even the Mirai botnet is still up and running.
-According to a report released by Fortinet in August 2018, Mirai was one of the most active botnets in the second quarter of this year.
+According to a report released by Fortinet in August 2018, Mirai was one of the most active botnets in the second quarter of that year.

 Since the release of its source code two years ago, Mirai botnets have even added new features, including the ability to turn infected devices into swarms of malware proxies and cryptominers.
 They've also continued to add exploits targeting both known and unknown vulnerabilities, according to Fortinet.